 Questions about the application of Title VI, Title VII or Title IX to the University also may be directed to any of the following:

 - Assistant Secretary for Civil Rights, Department of Education at OCR@ed.gov or (800) 421-3481.

 - Equal Employment Opportunity Commission at firstname.lastname@example.org or (800) 669-4000.

 Policy Regarding Military Recruitment

-Please be advised that the United States Armed Forces (Army, Navy, Coast Guard, Air Force, and Marines) discriminate on the basis of age, physical disability, and sexual orientation.
+Please be advised that the United States Armed Forces (Army, Navy, Coast Guard, Air Force, and Marines) discriminates on the basis of age, physical disability, and gender identity.
 Under the Solomon Amendment, any school that prohibits the military from recruiting on campus will be denied certain federal funds.
-Thus, the University of La Verne College of Law allows the military to use law school services and facilities for recruitment purposes, even though we strenuously object to their discriminatory policies.
+Thus, the University of La Verne College of Law and Public Service allows the military to use law school services and facilities for recruitment purposes, even though we strenuously object to their discriminatory policies.